-The risk committee comprised the Chairman of the Board (Anders Nyrén, who is also the committee chairman) and two Board members appointed by the Board (Ole Johansson and Bente Rathe).
-The two latter members are independent of the Bank, its management, and major shareholders.
+The risk committee comprised the Chairman of the Board (Pär Boman, who is also chairman of the committee) and three Board members appointed by the Board (Jon Fredrik Baksaas, Ole Johansson and Bente Rathe).
+The latter members are independent of the Bank, its management, and major shareholders.